Top 10 Best Android/iOS Music Players Without WiFi

 If you enjoy singing along while listening to your favorite music you’re going to absolutely love this one.
 MusiXmatch automatically searches for the lyrics of the song you’re listening to and includes a feature that allows you to remove the vocals so you can also use it as a karaoke app.
 The player can also be used to display lyrics from outside your local library, including your Spotify and iTunes accounts.

 Tidal is by far one of the best offline music players for those who are very picky about audio quality.
 The app was designed with high-fidelity playback in mind so every song you acquire using the service is always guaranteed to sound great.
 As you can imagine, though, great quality comes at a price so don’t expect any free options, unless you count the trial of course.
 Using Tidal offline will prevent you from using some of its features but the app remains a good option for those with an unstable internet connection regardless.
+I'm thinking that it is truly the best MP3 player for Android.

-Part 2: Convert Songs with DVDFab DVD Ripper to Make Them Compatible with Any Player
+Convert Songs with DVDFab DVD Ripper to Make Them Compatible with Any Player

 If you don’t like the idea of using a music player without WiFi you may want to consider an alternative option.
 DVDFab DVD Ripper provides a way to convert songs or videos from all your favorite DVDs to a format that’s supported by your built-in media player, or any media player for that matter.
 The software supports a wide variety of different formats and includes some nice editing tools that allow you to make adjustments to the content you want to rip and convert.
 DVDFab DVD Ripper is available on both Windows and Mac.